Back in the day, VW's were everywhere and finding a decent used one for sale was no

 Now the legal stuff.
 Check the registration tag on the rear license plate.

 Hopefully it's in the current year or last year.
-If it's older than that, most likely you'll
+If it's older than that, most likely

 be stuck paying for the "expired registration" when you attempt to register the vehicle